All Products

 From a regular tenant

-A user within a tenant can create and delete other users in the same tenant, provided the user has CREATE USER permission.
-See Grant permissions above.
+A user within a regular tenant can create and delete other users in the same tenant, provided they have the CREATE USER permission.
+For information about how to grant this permission, see User Management.

 -- Without a password